Six tips to get rid of vaginal odor

 Very tight-fitting clothing is a common culprit.
 That includes some shapewear.
 Fecal matter that travels to the vagina can cause infections and odors, so avoid clothing that encourages this spread.
 This includes tight-fitting thong underwear.

 Breathable cotton is the best choice for women concerned about vaginal odor.
 Cotton is less likely to hold moisture close to the vagina.
 This makes it more difficult for bacteria and other sources of odor to accumulate and produce a strong smell.
+Cotton underwear can be purchased online.

 Very sugary foods can trigger an overgrowth of yeast, altering the odor of the vagina.